 “I want to see the most recent check-in responses.”

 Members were busy too, but they enjoyed reading each others’ updates.
-Some had resistance to add another tool on their plate so wanted to get to the responses quickly.
+Some had resistance to add another tool on their plate, so wanted to get to the responses quickly.
 Others did not mind poking around the tool to see their previous updates and to interact with each other.
-As a team member:

-“I want to know if there is an open check-in they need to fill out.”
+“I want to know if there is an open check-in I need to fill out.”

 “I want to quickly see who mentioned me, gave me Kudos (likes), and left comments.”

-To validate the interview responses we checked our analytics.
+We supported the qualitative findings from the user interviews with a deep dive into the analytics.
 We plotted top user activity for managers and members respectively.